Organization can help make good decisions for estate planning

 Estate planning and financial planning can at times be overwhelming.
 Many individuals are daunted by the complexity of putting together a team of advisors and consultants to help them plan for the future.
 Because no one person is an expert in every aspect of planning for your financial future, it is essential to work with a team of individuals who are versed in investments, taxes, insurance, and accounting as well as in planning for education, retirement and business success.
-Ensuring that you have assembled an effective team means that your hard work is protected with as little frustration as possible; you will have available to you the expertise necessary to craft your estate, care for your estate and pass your estate on to your heirs.
+Ensuring that you have assembled a capable team means that your hard work is protected with as little frustration as possible; you will have available to you the expertise necessary to craft your estate, care for your estate and pass your estate on to your heirs.

 Not every situation requires the need for a full team and often just putting together a few parts can be enough to start the process.
-You should consider your personal situation and how it currently relates to your goals.
-When considering using advisors make certain they are necessary for your current plan.
+You should consider your situation and how it currently relates to your goals.
+When considering using advisors make sure they are necessary for your current plan.

 Some team members to consider including are: